FAQ

 The expensive tests use instruments that cost $200K+ to identify the exact type of plastic (polyethylene vs polypropylene, etc.).
 Our test tells you how many particles are in your water and how big they are — which is what actually matters if you're trying to decide whether to get a filter.
 Same particles detected, fraction of the price.

 No lab.
 No shipping samples back and forth.
 No middleman.
-You run the test yourself at home using the same peer-reviewed Nile Red fluorescence method used in research labs.
+You run the test yourself in the home using the same peer-reviewed Nile Red fluorescence method used in research labs.
 We just packaged it into a kit anyone can use.

 Is this hard to do?

 Not at all.
 If you can fill a glass with water and follow simple instructions, you can do this.
-The kit comes with everything you need — digestion solution, fluorescent stain, filter membranes, applicator, blue LED light — and clear step-by-step directions.
+The kit comes with the digital microscope, phone stand, and syringe, plus clear step-by-step directions.
 Just use any glass container you have at home.
-Two complete tests included.
+Tests — the staining vial and filter membrane you use up on each sample — are sold separately, so order one per sample you want to run.

 What about contamination?